lallulli/romamobile/readme.md

 Roma mobile has been forked from the open source project _Muoversi a Roma_ (formely _Atac mobile_), which used to be developed by [Roma servizi per la mobilità](https://romamobilita.it).

 ## Running a development server

 __Requirements:__ Docker and Docker Compose V2.

-__Warning:__ currently the dockerized environment for Roma mobile is only suitable for development purpose.
+__Warning 1:__ currently the dockerized environment for Roma mobile is only suitable for development purpose.

+__Warning 2:__ currently the dockerized environment does not build the javascript app

 Start and init your database: